Goals for the New Year: How to Stop Living Paycheck to Paycheck

 If you live paycheck to paycheck, an unexpected expense is likely to stretch you thin.
 You can avoid this by establishing a rainy day or emergency fund.
 These are essentially cash reserves that should sit in a savings account, available only when a specific event happens, including:

 Because you have extra money sitting in a savings account, you don’t need to take on debt to cover the expense.

-Even working a few hours per week on the side can help ease the financial burden of living paycheck to paycheck.
+Even working a few hours per week on the side can help ease the financial burden of living paycheck to paycheck and improve your personal finances.
 You can use these extra funds to pay down credit card debt, student loans and car loans.
 If you have no savings, increasing your income could provide you with the means to get started.

 A part-time job doesn't need to be a part of the permanent solution, but it can help provide a bit of breathing room as you work to turn your financial situation around.

 If you can implement just some of the six tips provided, you could be in a much better situation.
-The most important step is getting started.
+The most important step is getting started, and the new year is a great time to do so.
 Changing your spending habits can be daunting, but remember, just a few dollars here and there can add up over time.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.